BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 **Requirement**: dollar-valued LP

 **Solution**: mint LP token for dev per swap according to the amount of protocol fee.
-See here https://github.com/orgs/BrownFi/projects/1/views/1?pane=issue&itemId=81293597

 ## Computing method